Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 }
 ```

 The results in structure are similar to those when getting the assets.
-The same options are also available when retrieving the full data, either iterating through paginated results `relationships:sync` using the `cursor`, or using the `relationships:sync-urls` to get the links to data pages and using it for concurent retrieving.
+The same options are also available when retrieving the full data, either iterating through paginated results `relationships:sync` using the `cursor`, or using the `relationships:sync-urls` to get the links to data pages and using it for concurrent retrieving.
 The structure of `relationships:sync-urls` results is similar to those of `assets:sync-urls`, and is omitted here.

 #### c.
 Downloading snapshot

 An exchange snapshot is a specification of what is included in each exchange fulfillment.
 The exchange snapshot provides a count of what is created, modified, and removed in that snapshot.
-Thus, in case of one exchange container, there will be just one snapshot, and any changes made to an exchange will not create another snapshot, but - another revision of the snapshot.
+Thus, in the case of one exchange container, there will be just one snapshot, and any changes made to an exchange will not create another snapshot, but - another revision of the snapshot.
-A revision can be seen as a sort of version, but you will see that it's more than that in another tutorial where you will have a closer look at structure of a snapshot and revisions.
+A revision can be seen as a sort of version, but you will see that it's more than that in another tutorial where you will have a closer look at the structure of a snapshot and revisions.

 To get the snapshot, you need to use [v1/collections/{collectionId}/exchanges/{exchangeId}/snapshots:exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getexchangesnapshot-GET/?sha=forge_fdxs_master_preview), having a token with `data:read` scope: